nebogeo/symbai/README.md

 Symbai/Starwisp
 ===============

-This is a data syncing application for remote use with a raspberry pi and android devices.
-The whole system needs to work without internet or power, for example working from solar powered devices.
+This is a data syncing application using a single raspberry pi for syncronisation between many android tables.
+Designed for recording behavioural observations in field sites in remote locations.

+Designed to work off grid and off line, for example working from solar powered devices and using an ad hoc wifi connection.

 Development notes
 =================